 I cheat sometimes.

-The thought process here abandons integrity and honor like a mother bird abandoning her offspring in the time the chick needs her the most simply because I ventured too close to the bush she had fashioned as a makeshift home among the foliage of my yard.
+The thought process here abandons integrity and honor like a mother bird abandoning her offspring in the time the chick needs her the most, simply because I, the mammalian biped, ventured too close to the bush she had fashioned as a makeshift home amongst the foliage of my yard.

 It is clearly shameful, regrettable, and (regrettably enough) satisfying in the moment of need.
-How could I bade disrespect to my butcher father when presented the pickled succulence of traditional St. Patrick’s Day corned brisket?
-That is his life’s work after all.
+The deed itself warrants a question like: “How could I bade disrespect to my butcher father when presented the pickled succulence of traditional St. Patrick’s Day corned brisket?”
+Butchery is his life’s work after all.

-The abandonment of integrity through my partaking in carnivorous consumption is not necessarily despicable in itself, but considering I have been a vegetarian for a year and three months without cheating is where my conscious finds turmoil.
-If it were not for artificial cheese tasting like coagulated moisturizing lotion then both my girlfriend and I would be practicing vegans.
+The abandonment of integrity through my partaking in carnivorous consumption is not necessarily despicable in and of itself, but considering I have been a vegetarian for two years and three months without cheating is where my conscious finds turmoil.
+If it were not for artificial cheese tasting like coagulated moisturizing lotion then my girlfriend and I would both be practicing vegans.
 My honor to her, for whom I have pledged my abstinence for sustenance of the living variety, has now fleeted.
-Then, presumably, the newly presented guilt of knowing the innocent chicken that is now giving me nourishment becomes self-evident through truly acknowledging familial foul abandonment.
+Then, presumably, the newly presented guilt of knowing an innocent chicken is now giving me nourishment becomes self-evident through truly acknowledging familial foul abandonment.